FlowingCode/LiteRenderer/README.md

 This add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-Lite Renderer is written by Flowing Code S.A.
+Lite Renderer Add-On is written by Flowing Code S.A.

 # Developer Guide